WHAT IS IT?

 - 5:2 Diet (two days out of the week you eat 600 calories or less).

-The largest study on humans to date was conducted by the German Cancer Research Center (DKFZ).
+The largest study to date was conducted by the German Cancer Research Center (DKFZ).
 Ruth Schübel and her team at DKFZ examined 150 overweight and obese study participants for a FULL YEAR.
 At the start of the study, the participants were randomly classified into three groups:

 - The first group of 50 participants followed a conventional calorie restriction diet that reduced daily calorie intake by 20 percent.

 - The second group of 50 followed 5:2 intermittent fasting plan that also saved 20 percent of calorie intake over the whole week.

 - The remaining 50 comprised the control group.
 They followed no specific diet plan but were advised, like all other participants, to eat a well-balanced diet.